netdata/netdata/docs/category-overview-pages/reverse-proxies.md

-# Running netdata behind a reverse proxy
+# Running Netdata behind a reverse proxy

 If you need to access a Netdata agent's user interface or API in a production environment we recommend you put Netdata behind another web server and secure access to the dashboard via SSL and user authentication.
 A dedicated web server also provides more robustness